 - The employer had an obligation to act in good faith, which includes a duty of honest contractual performance;

-- Acting in “good faith” requires an employer to be honest, reasonable, candid and forthright;
+- Acting in “good faith” requires an employer to be honest, reasonable, candid, and forthright;

 - The employer failed to act with candour and forthrightness by permitting Mr. Jonasson to enter the LOA Agreement when, as a company, the employer knew a significant percentage of management positions were going to be cut, and by the time of his leave, knew that he was one of the targets.
 Importantly, the Court found that the workforce reduction and LOA Agreement was not directly connected or concerted within the employer at first, but when the employer realized the two were connected it still did not make “reasonable” efforts to find Mr. Jonasson a job prior to marking him for “exit” and still kept the workforce reduction a secret.
-The Court considered that “reasonable” efforts in the context of the LOA Agreement would have required particularized efforts for Mr. Jonasson as opposed to the generalized efforts the employer made for all of management;
+The Court considered that “reasonable” efforts in the context of the LOA Agreement would have required particularized efforts for Mr. Jonasson as opposed to the generalized efforts the employer made for all of the management;

 - The Court summarized its conclusion this way: